rgripper/rusty-bomber/blog/blog.md

 }
 ```

-It has a `Result` return value, and if you add the system directly to the `App`, it will be reported as an error by `rust-analyzer` because bevy does not support systems with a return value.
+Its return value is a `Result` and if you add the system directly to the `App`, it will be reported as an error by `rust-analyzer`.
+That's because bevy does not support systems with a return value.
 So how do you add a system with a return value to the `App`?
-To get rid of its return value, bevy provides us with a `fn chain(self, system: SystemB)` function that calls something like this:
+Bevy provides us with a `fn chain(self, system: SystemB)` function that can be used like this:

 ```rust
     .add_system(game_events_handle.system().chain(error_handler.system()))
 ```

-It can be ‘Unlimited refills’ and you can go on forever if you want.
-How do you write a chain system?
-You can see [here](https://bevy-cheatbook.github.io/basics/system-chaining.html#system-chaining).
-In addition to the usage shown here, you can even use:
+You can chain as many systems as you like.
+Chaining is explained [here](https://bevy-cheatbook.github.io/basics/system-chaining.html#system-chaining).
+You can also do this:

 ```rust
 pub fn body_point_translation_handle(